 The payment methods used by Skilling accept deposits in the following currencies:

 What is the minimum deposit at Skilling?

 The minimum deposit at Skilling varies by account type.
 For a Standard Account, it is currently set at €100 while for a Premium Account it rises to €5,000.

 Deposit Methods and Fees

 Skilling does not charge fees for deposits.
 However, third party payment service providers might charge fees for processing payments.
 The following options are offered for deposits:

 Withdrawals methods and fees

 Skilling does not charge fees for withdrawals.
 However, third party payment service providers might charge fees.
 The options offered are the same as the ones for deposits.
 The minimum withdrawal amount is €50 or the equivalent to the client’s account currency.

 Skilling is available to clients via a multinational support team.
 According to the company’s website, they offer support across telephone numbers registered in Cyprus, Sweden, Norway, Germany and the UK, which leads us to assume that clients can reach them in at least the language spoken in these countries.

-Skilling is a relatively new player on the broker market that aims to attract traders with its wide array of over 800 financial instruments on offer.
+Skilling is a relatively new player on the broker market that aims to attract traders of CDFs.
 With a variety of platforms and two live account types to choose from, Skilling provides a flexible and secure environment for both novices and expert traders.